rhmtazad/UniProg/README.md

 **After finishing this project a single-executable file will be realease**

 ```
-This part is intentionally left black...
+This part is intentionally left blank...
 ```

 ## Scrum Master and Product Ownner